 The Company shall, according to its Articles of Association, have a nomination committee consisting of three members.
 The nomination committee is elected by the general meeting and have a period of service for two years unless the general meeting determines otherwise.
 The nomination committee’s tasks are set out in the Articles of Association and include, amongst other things to; nominate new board members to the general meeting, propose remuneration to the board members at the general meeting, propose remuneration to the members of the nomination committee, and to nominate new members of the nomination committee to the general meeting.

 The Board of Directors has elected an audit committee amongst the members of the Board of Directors.
-The audit committee comprises of 3.
+The audit committee comprises of three members.

-- have continuous contact with the Company’s auditor regarding the audit of the annual accounts; and
+- have continuous contact with the Company’s auditor regarding the audit of the annual accounts,

 - review and monitor the independence of the Company’s auditor, including in particular the extent to which services other than auditing provided by the auditor or the audit firm represent a threat to the independence of the auditor.

 The Company has established a remuneration committee that consists of

 three members of the Board of Directors.
 The members of the remuneration committee are and shall be independent of the Company’s Management.